Death Of A Pseudonym

 And I, like all human beings, am full of shit.

 As such, a little over a year ago, when I realized I wanted to take writing more seriously, I invented a pseudonym that would allow me to hide from the world.
 I saw in my birth name inadequacy, lusterless contour.
 I wanted to rewrite myself, locate the point at which my roots were cut and from there build an inextinguishable beacon for elevating my wild notions.
 The elusive family away from home might take notice, and I would never again in life have to reveal my untetheredness.
-Little did I know, hiding was no solution, and this nameless entity that had brought about my displacement was not the problem.
+Little did I know, hiding was no solution, and this shape-shifting entity that had brought about my displacement was not the problem.
 The problem was I had not yet delved deep enough inwardly to be able to articulate the reasons for my ingrained self-aversion.

 No more of that.

 An addict of organized chaos, I have felt the urge to gather those few published poems and stories that will forever be associated with the name “Thomas L. Winters” — a self-made nobody.
 These are the outpourings of a soul half-comfortable with presenting itself to the public; honest in its secretive work but not in the authorship of that work.
 My name now reflects who I was when I was wrenched into the open world, as I traveled from the seabed to the sea’s surface, from the root to the vivid blade.
 In truth, I remain a nobody and I like to think that that is precisely the reason I am capable of being anybody.